ttepatti/awesomer-firmware-security/README.md

 ---

-## Threats

-* [BadBIOS](https://en.wikipedia.org/wiki/BadBIOS) - BadBIOS is the alleged firmware malware reported by Dragos.
-* [Evil Maid Attack](https://theinvisiblethings.blogspot.com/2011/09/anti-evil-maid.html) - The Evil Maid attack is perhaps the most well-known firmware attack, where the victim leaves their sstem unattended and an attacker has some period of time with physical access to the system, for them to install firmware-level malware.
-For example, person leaves their laptop in their hotel room while out for dinner, and the attacker is posing as hotel room service.
-* [Hacking Team UEFI Malware](https://attack.mitre.org/wiki/Software/S0047) - Hacking Team is a company that sells exploits to governments and others.
-Amongst their offerings is a UEFI-based firmware attack for Windows PCs.
-The Hacking Team malware is one of the few existing known public UEFI blacklisted by [CHIPSEC](https://github.com/chipsec/chipsec).
-* [Fish2 IPMI Security](http://www.fish2.com/ipmi/) - a compilation of information about poor and/or insecure IPMI implementations.
-* [PCI Leech](https://github.com/ufrisk/pcileech/) - PCILeech is PCI-based rogue hardware used to attack PCI interfaces of systems.
-Defense is [iommu](https://en.wikipedia.org/wiki/Input%E2%80%93output_memory_management_unit) in combination with operating system iommu support.
-* [Rowhammer](https://en.wikipedia.org/wiki/Row_hammer) - Rowhammer is a new form of memory-based security attacks against systems.
-Defense is ECC memory.
-* [ThinkPwn](https://github.com/Cr4sh/ThinkPwn) - ThinkPwn is a UEFI malware PoC that originally targets ThinkPad systems.
-The ThinkPwn malware is one of the few existing known public UEFI blacklisted by CHIPSEC.
-Thinkpwn.efi is included in FPMurphy's UEFI Utilities, one malware binary amongst other useful tools, be careful if using those tools.
-* [USB Rubber Ducky](https://hakshop.com/products/usb-rubber-ducky-deluxe) - a Rubber Ducky is an example of rogue USB hardware, which lets the user configure the system to trick naive operating systems into thinking it is any number of devices.

 ---

-## Tools

-**_ObDisclaimer_**: Reading about firmware is one thing, but using these tools can be dangerous.
-You can brick your system - proceed with caution and at your own risk.

 ### Open Source

-**_NOTE_**: For security and safety purposes, open source software is auditable and verifiable.
-But beware that working with firmware is more dangerous than working with software installed on a hard disk you can wipe and reinstall.
-You can brick your system!
-Proceed with caution and at your own risk.

 * [ACPICA tools](https://acpica.org/downloads) - provides tools and a reference implementation of ACPI.
 * [acpidump](https://acpica.org/) - Cross-platform OS-present tool from ACPICA to dump and diagnose ACPI tables.